Inspiring academic ambition across the full curriculum

 On Mondays at lunchtime, Head of Upper Sixth and Chemistry teacher Mrs Katrina Britton holds a session for Sixth Form students that are interested in becoming medics, vets and dentists.
 This is a popular club and last academic year 12 of our A-level leavers embarked on degrees in medicine – this is over 10% of the year group.

 Support and extension sessions are held in a host of subjects to expand pupils’ learning and to develop their curiosity and enthusiasm.
-The sessions run regularly to help pupils consolidate or extend their work in the classroom and you can find out more about our Academic Support and Extension provision by clicking here.
+The sessions run regularly to help pupils consolidate or extend their work in the classroom and you can find out more about our Academic Support and Extension provision.

 Early in the Autumn term we usually hold Information Evenings for pupils and parents.
 Due to current government restrictions these have been unable to happen in person but we were delighted to deliver these virtually.